Marsellesa 1

 Sarchimor

-High yielding plant adapted to medium altitudes.
-Resistant to coffee leaf rust and some nematodes.
+Well-adapted to medium altitudes, resistant to coffee leaf rust and some nematodes.

 World Coffee Research